zalando-incubator/autoscaler/cluster-autoscaler/ZALANDO_CHANGES.md

 ## Backoff settings are customisable

 Upstream version of the autoscaler uses hardcoded settings for managing node backoff.
-Unfortunately, the current settings for the backoff can cause serious issues when some of the node pools cannot provision new instances (for example because of quota or availability issues).
+Unfortunately, the current settings for the backoff can cause serious issues when some node pools cannot provision new instances (for example because of quota or availability issues).
 Since the starting value for the backoff is just 5 minutes, and the autoscaler relies on `--max-node-provision-time` (default of `15m`) to detect a broken pool, the autoscaler will spend hours jumping between multiple broken node pools instead of trying them all once and proceeding to use a